A fault-tolerant non-Clifford gate for the surface code in two dimensions: Results

 We use a decoder to fix the topological cluster-state model onto the surface code using data from the ancilla qubit measurements.
 In the case that there are measurement errors we will necessarily introduce small Pauli errors onto the system that will translate into Clifford errors upon application of the transversal non-Clifford gate.
 Measurement errors in this model take the form of strings which are detected by defects that lie at their endpoints.
-A decoder must attempt to close these endpoints and will fix the gauge according to the error and the correction.
-This will necessarily lead to gauge-fixing errors.
-Provided the errors that are introduced during gauge fixing are small and are supported on a correctable region though, the Clifford errors the transversal gate will introduce are also correctable.
-We can therefore prove a fault-tolerance threshold under the gauge fixing procedure by showing the errors we introduce during gauge fixing are small in comparison to the distance of the code.
+A decoder must attempt to close these endpoints.
+We can pair the defects with conventional decoders for topological codes such as minimum-weight perfect matching~\cite{Dennis02} or clustering~\cite{Bravyi13b}.
+We then fix the gauge by applying a membrane-like Pauli-X operator whose boundary is the union of both the error and the correction.